elsaVelazquez/airline_tweets_nlp/README.md

 * Implement an RNN or CNN and compare performance
 * Use GridSearchCV to better tune parameters of existing models
 * Try TextBlob or IBM Watson instead of VADER and compare performance
+* Featurize data in other ways (ex. number of emojis, number of all-caps words)
+* Try to standardize spellings of commonly mispelled words (thx, sux, etc.)

 ### Sources
 * https://www.kaggle.com/crowdflower/twitter-airline-sentiment